-On a per-token basis, an Opus 4.7 cache read costs $0.50 per million tokens, half the $1.00 an uncached Haiku 4.5 read costs, per Anthropic's pricing page on 2026-05-08.
+On a per-token basis, an Opus 4.7 cache read costs $0.50 per million tokens, half the $1.00 an uncached Haiku 4.5 read costs, per Anthropic's pricing page, rechecked 2026-06-10.
 The "cheap model versus flagship" frame that drives most Claude routing decisions falls apart at the workload pattern that anchors most enterprise RAG and customer-support deployments: long stable system prompts hit thousands of times a day.

 Routing is also not the one-axis decision the comparison guides describe.
 Picking a model is half the call.
-Choosing an effort tier is the other half, and the matrix has structural asymmetries that change the shape of the question. xhigh effort is Opus 4.7 only.
+Choosing an effort tier is the other half, and the matrix has structural asymmetries that change the shape of the question. xhigh effort is limited to the top of the lineup: Claude Fable 5 and the Opus flagships, 4.8 and 4.7.
 Haiku 4.5 does not support the effort parameter at all.

 This post is the reference.
 What the decision surface looks like, what each cell costs, where the routing logic breaks against prompt caching, and how I wire it for production.